Practical X-ray Gastric Cancer Diagnostic Support Using Refined Stochastic Data Augmentation and Hard Boundary Box Training: Practical gastric cancer diagnostic support system

-The proposed R-sGAIA is a refined version of our previous proposal, sGAIA \cite{Okamoto2019}.
-The proposed R-sGAIA and sGAIA are probabilistic online data augmentation methods that can generate various images highlighting gastric folds in X-ray images based on medical knowledge to detect inflammation on the gastric mucosal surface.
-The former sGAIA improved the detection of gastric cancer by 6.9\% in terms of the F1-score (recall 92.3\%, precision 32.4\%) on a Faster R-CNN model with ResNet-101 as the backbone, validating its practical screening performance.
-However, in the sGAIA, the emphasis probability of each pixel $p(x,y)$, which is important for an effective enhancement, was subjectively determined as a discrete value based on the results of preliminary experiments.
-In the proposed R-sGAIA, the $p(x,y)$ becomes a flexible continuous function based on only two hyperparameters.
+The proposed R-sGAIA is a refined version of our previous method, sGAIA \citep{Okamoto2019}.
+Both R-sGAIA and sGAIA are online data augmentation techniques developed based on medical knowledge to generate diverse images that emphasize gastric folds in X-ray images, aiming to detect inflammation on the gastric mucosal surface.
+The original sGAIA improved gastric cancer detection by 6.9\% in terms of the F1 score (recall 92.3\%, precision 32.4\%) when applied to a Faster R-CNN model with ResNet-101 as the backbone, thereby validating its effectiveness for practical decision support.
+However, in sGAIA, the emphasis probability of each pixel $p(x,y)$, crucial for effective enhancement, was subjectively determined as a discrete value based on preliminary experiments.
+In the proposed R-sGAIA, $p(x,y)$ is instead modeled as a flexible continuous function determined by only two hyperparameters.
 A schematic of the proposed R-sGAIA process is shown in Figure 2.
-Like sGAIA, R-sGAIA consists of the following four steps, where only step 2 is different.
+Similar to sGAIA, R-sGAIA consists of four steps, with step 2 being the only difference.

-\begin{itemize} \item (Step 1) Calculation of edge strength $E(x,y)$
+\begin{itemize} \item Step 1: Calculation of edge strength $E(x,y)$

-First, a contrast-enhanced image $I_e(x, y)$ is generated from the original gastric X-ray image $I(x, y)$ by histogram equalization.
-Then, its gradient and high-frequency components, $\nabla I_e(x, y)$, and $H_e(x, y)$, are obtained using general image processing techniques such as Canny edge detection filter and Butterworth high-pass filter, respectively.
-Each of them is normalized to [0, 1], and the normalized edge strength $E(x, y)$ is calculated as follows.
+First, a contrast-enhanced image $I_e(x, y)$ is generated from the original gastric X-ray image $I(x, y)$ using histogram equalization.
+Then, its gradient and high-frequency components, $\nabla I_e(x, y)$, and $H_e(x, y)$, are obtained using general image processing techniques, such as Canny edge detection filter and Butterworth high-pass filter, respectively.
+Each component is normalized to [0, 1], and the normalized edge strength $E(x, y)$ is calculated as follows:

-,where $\overline{v(x,y)}$ is the linearly normalized value of $v(x,y)$ to [0,1].
+where $\overline{v(x,y)}$ is the linearly normalized value of $v(x,y)$ to [0,1].

-\item (Step 2) Calculation of the probability of a gastric fold region $p(x, y)$
+\item Step 2: Calculation of the probability of a gastric fold region $p(x, y)$